-The agriculture sector in India is one of the biggest employers of labour force and grew at 3.9 per cent in 2021-22.
-With such a large percentage of the population employed in agriculture or allied sectors, agricultural finance plays a significant role in supporting activities related to farming and other allied aspects such as production or processing and marketing of produce.
+The agriculture sector in India is one of the biggest employers of labour force.
+With such a large percentage of the population employed in agriculture or allied sectors, agriculture finance plays a significant role.
+Agricultural finance caters to funding activities associated to agricultural activities.
+This can include soil cultivation, production, storage, and selling of products.

 Co-operative societies offer the least expensive loans for agriculture and related activities.
 Primary Agricultural Co-operative Societies (PACS) are among the oldest forms of agri finance in India and provide short and medium-term loans for agricultural activities.
 Long-term loans are provided by Primary Co-operative Agriculture and Rural Development Banks (PCARDBs).
 State Co-operative Agriculture and Rural Development Banks (SCARDBs) also offer long-term loans.